-Stepping up reform measures at times of ambitious fiscal consolidation calls for a careful selection of reforms.
-The pace of recovery, as well as the available fiscal room to finance policy measures, are very divergent across the Member States.
+Stepping-up reform measures at times of ambitious fiscal consolidation calls for a careful selection of reforms.
+The pace of recovery, as well as the available fiscal room to finance policy measures, is very divergent across the Member States.

 Social expenditure is likely to reach 30.7% of GDP in 2011, against 27.5% in 2007.
 This overall figure hides a wide variety of national shares and a great diversity in the capacity of Member States to meet the rising demand for social protection, with large gaps in the safety nets that will need to be reinforced in some countries.
 Fiscal consolidation will also require a better targeting of social expenditures.
+Furthermore the need for fiscal consolidation in order to restore sound public finances intensifies the urgency of speeding up reforms of social protection systems, with particular attention to pensions and health care.
+Efforts to restore sound public finances and reforms of social protection systems should both aim at ensuring sustainability and adequacy.
+Combining effectiveness, efficiency and fairness will help preserve EU's human capital and take full advantage of recovery.